Abdelrahman-Mahmoud9/AI-Content-Creator/README.md

 ## Sample Output

-A sample HTML output is included in the `output` directory once you run the application.
+- A sample HTML output is included in the `output` directory once you run the application.
-There is a sample output for the topic mistral_ai_outperforms_gpt-4o_mini in the `output` folder
+- There is a sample output for the topic mistral_ai_outperforms_gpt-4o_mini in the `output` folder.